Demystifying Oracle Test Automation: A Guide to Getting Started

 Popular tools used in Oracle Test Automation include Oracle Application Testing Suite (OATS), Oracle Unified Test Manager (OUM), Oracle Load Testing (OLT) and Ranorex.

-• OATS is an integrated testing suite that offers a wide variety of functional testing capabilities such as regression, performance, and integration testing.
+• OATS is an integrated testing suite that offers a wide variety of functional testing capabilities such as regression, performance testing, and integration testing.

 • OUM is a tool that helps you manage and track test scripts.